AWS Key Management System

 - Tableau Server must be deployed in AWS EC2

-- Tableau Server must be configured with a Server Management Add-on license.
-See About Tableau Server Management Add-on.
+- Tableau Server must be configured with a Advanced Management license.
+See About Tableau Advanced Management on Tableau Server.

 - You must have administrative control of a customer master key (CMK) created in AWS Key Management Service